Building a Business Case & Gaining Executive Support for Your ERP Upgrade

 Building A Successful Cost-Benefit Analysis

 Once you organize and analyze the information you gather from your SMEs, create a detailed cost-benefit analysis.
-This will easily highlight the need for new systems while dispelling myths or rumors.
-It is a simple formula – where if benefits handily outweigh costs over two to three years, then you will have your business case for new ERP software upgrade in hand.
+This will easily highlight the need for new systems while dispelling common myths or rumors.
+It is a simple formula – where if benefits significantly outweigh costs over two to three years, then you will have your business case for new ERP in hand.

-Start by quantifying benefits across each process area and assign a conservative monetary benefit.
-Simple calculations include decreasing the cost of goods sold (COGS), increasing profit, or increasing sales due to quicker access to information which can lead to selling more products, processing orders faster, receiving better pricing by consolidating purchasing, etc. Use extremely conservative numbers in the single digits of percentiles of improvement to prevent Executives from outright rejecting your assumptions.
+Start by quantifying benefits across each process area and assign a monetary benefit.
+Simple calculations include decreasing the cost of goods sold (COGS), increasing profit, or increasing sales through quicker access to information.
+Ultimately, you want these improvements to lead to more products sales, faster order processing, consolidated pricing equating to lower pricing, and more.
+Use extremely conservative numbers in the single digit percentiles of improvement to prevent executives from outright rejecting your assumptions.

 The other half of the equation entails compiling all one-time costs across all aspects of the project.
 Common recurring costs include software subscriptions, support costs, and development costs to third-party vendors.
-One-time costs should include the technical implementation of the software, client-side implementation costs like project management and data migration, and all internal costs, including employee backfill, bonuses, et cetera.
+One-time costs should include the technical implementation of the software, client-side implementation costs associated with project management and data migration, and all internal costs, including employee backfill or bonuses.
 The benefits should always outweigh the costs when building your analysis.
 Failing to prove that benefits outweigh the costs will almost guarantee the loss of executive approval.

 Conclusion